1mujue/DesignPattern/BehavioralPattern/include/memento/README.md

-# Structure

-Memento, Originator, Caretaker

-- Memento: Constraint Solver Memento
-- Originator: Constraint Solver
-- Caretaker: Move Command(it is also an instance of Command Pattern.)

 # Brief introduction

 Sometimes it is necessary to record the inner state of an object, and then store the state **OUT OF THE OBJECT.** Then, if something goes wrong and we want to go back to the right version, then we can set the state of the object to the state stored previously.